 In order to be competent both from scientific and practical standpoints, it is important to acquire relevant basic knowledge in the natural sciences as well.

-At RWTH Aachen the dentistry program has a special structure in the first four semesters which distinguishes it from how dentistry studies are organized at other universities.
+After the new dental licensing regulations came into force in 2020, the degree program was completely revised.
+The new dentistry program offers a special curriculum, particularly in its preclinical part, which distinguishes it from how dentistry studies are organized at other universities.
 Here, experiences from the human medicine model course of study, which dropped the traditional subject-by-subject approach in favor of a more innovative, interdisciplinary and organ-centered one, are evident in the dentistry program.